phpfunk/alfred-spotify-controls/README.md

 ## Version History ##

+### 2.1.0 - January 12, 2012

+- Removed basic in-app search
+- Added the ability to search albums, artist and/or tracks and have the results appear in the Alfred result list.

 ### 2.0.0 - January 12, 2012

 - Extension ported to a workflow for version 2 of Alfred.